 Seeds to Sow in June

 Over a period of 80 years, a 97% loss in vegetable varieties resulted in 408 varieties of peas that were formerly available in 1903 through small seed companies were reduced to 27 varieties in 1983.
 Image: Rural Advancement Foundation International.
-Click image for more.

-Seeds are fully awake in warm soil now, and some of the best seeds to sow in June are the wonderful warm weather crops that need heat to put on size, weight, and splendor: think melons, pumpkins, sunflowers, okra, nasturtiums, cucumbers, tomatoes, peppers, and eggplant (not to mention zucchini).
-You’ve probably transplanted the latter five crops, but the former five are best sown directly into soil.
-Since most cool season pea varieties have reached their peak, crops like chickpeas (aka garbanzo beans), cowpeas, and California black-eyed peas are ready to take their place in June, adding nitrogen back into the soil.
+You’ve probably transplanted the latter five crops mentioned earlier, but the former five are best sown directly into soil.
+Since most cool-season pea varieties have reached their peak, leguminous crops like chickpeas (aka garbanzo beans), cowpeas, and California black-eyed peas are ready to take their place now, adding nitrogen back into the soil.

 If you’ve never tried it, I highly recommend planting warm season cover crops in June wherever you have bare soil.
 You could wait until the second or third week, but don’t miss the extra boost gained from sunnhemp, sorghum-sudan grass, millet, or okra when planted among melons or New Zealand spinach.
 Warm season cover crops fix nitrogen into to the soil where you pulled up radishes, carrots, onions, or garlic.
 They also regulate water during drier periods, attract pollinators and other beneficial insects, and add green manure when cut.
 These cover crops will grow tall and upright to provide gentle shading for vining crops that travel the soil’s surface reaching for the the best sun exposure.
 Try a departure from the standard European varieties and grow a grain or two.
-I’ve had great success with amaranth before and this summer I’m growing chia.
+I’ve had great success with amaranth before and this summer I’m growing sorghum and chia.

-If you want a complete run-down on seeds to sow in June, check out the video linked below.
+If you want a complete run-down on seeds to sow in June, check out the video below.

 ~~~~